mkreyman/trademarks/README.md

 NOTE: Your requests must be configured with `content-type` set to `application/vnd.api+json` in the header.
 Navigating to the above links from a web browser won't work.
 Read about `JSON API` specification at http://jsonapi.org/format/.

 All results are paginated and contain navigation links.
-You could limit the number of pages returned by appending `&limit=number` to any link.
+Get results from a specific page by appending links with `&page=number`.
+You could limit the number of results returned by appending `&limit=number` to any link (though you would still get at least one page of results).